What Is The Parent Empowerment Program (PEP)?

 ***If you previously completed the PEP training, including the PEP 2-Day In-Person (pre-covid) or the “Traditional” 5-Day In-Person (pre-2018), you do not need to retake the training.***

 How Do I Access the Online PEP Training?

-When you click the link below you will be redirected to the Self-Learning Center hosted by our partners from the Community Technical Assistance Center of New York (CTAC).
+When you click the button below you will be redirected to the Self-Learning Center hosted by our partners from the Community Technical Assistance Center of New York (CTAC).
 This is where you will access the online training modules.

 PEP Level 1 Online Training

 - You are a parent or primary caregiver with ‘lived experience’ navigating one or more child-serving systems for your child with social, emotional, behavioral, developmental, or complex health care needs; and,

 - You already have a job as an FPA or if you might be interested in becoming an FPA in the future; and,

 - You have never taken and completed ‘traditional’ PEP Training (5-day in-person training).